Relative intrinsic scatter in hierarchical Type Ia supernova siblings analyses: Application to SNe 2021hpr, 1997bq & 2008fv in NGC 3147: W22 BayeSN Model

 The training procedure, and all hyperpriors, are exactly as described in \cite{Mandel22}, with the exception of the priors on the intrinsic residual standard deviation vector, $\bm{\sigma}_\epsilon$.
-Where \cite{Mandel22} used an uninformative half-Cauchy prior with unit scale on each element of this vector, here, we place an uninformative half-normal prior with a scale of 0.15.
-So, for the $q$th element, $P(\sigma_{\epsilon,q})=\text{Half-}\mathcal{N}(\sigma_{\epsilon,q}|\mu=0,\sigma=0.15)$.
+Where \cite{Mandel22} used an uninformative half-Cauchy prior with unit scale on each element of this vector, here, we place an uninformative half-normal prior with a scale of 0.15, i.e. $P(\sigma_{\epsilon,q})=\text{Half-}\mathcal{N}(\sigma_{\epsilon,q}|\mu=0,\sigma=0.15)$ for the $q$th element.
 This provides better regularization in the $z$-band and NIR, and can be interpreted as assuming that the residual scatter in any band at any given time is $<0.3$~mag with 95\% prior probability.

-We verify the robustness of the W22 model by computing the $\rm{RMS}$ and $\sigma_{\rm{-pv}}$ values in the Hubble diagram, from fits to the full sample of 236 SNe~Ia\footnote{The $\sigma_{\rm{-pv}}$ statistic is an estimate of the dispersion in the Hubble residuals without the contribution from peculiar velocity uncertainties (defined in equation 32; \citealp{Mandel22}, and adopting $\sigma_{\rm{pec}}=150\,\text{km\,s}^{-1}$).}.
+We verify the robustness of the W22 model by computing the $\rm{RMS}$ and $\sigma_{\rm{-pv}}$ values in the Hubble diagram, from fits to the full sample of 236 SNe~Ia\footnote{The $\sigma_{\rm{-pv}}$ statistic is an estimate of the dispersion in the Hubble residuals removing the expected contribution from peculiar velocity uncertainties (defined in equation 32; \citealp{Mandel22}, and adopting $\sigma_{\rm{pec}}=150\,\text{km\,s}^{-1}$).}.
 The ($\rm{RMS}, \sigma_{\rm{-pv}}$) values are (0.129, 0.113)~mag.
 From W22 fits to each of the \citetalias{Thorp21} and \citetalias{Mandel22} samples, the values are (0.129, 0.117)~mag and (0.130, 0.104)~mag, respectively.
 This compares well to the Hubble diagram statistics obtained from fitting \citetalias{Thorp21}, (0.124, 0.112)~mag, and \citetalias{Mandel22}, (0.137, 0.109)~mag, to their respective training samples.
 When fitting W22 to the 40 SN Ia `NIR@max' sub-sample from \cite{Mandel22}, the fit statistics are (0.093, 0.085)~mag, as compared to the \citetalias{Mandel22} values: (0.096, 0.083)~mag.

-The effect of the first functional principal component (FPC) is illustrated in Fig.~\ref{fig:W22FPCs}, and the population variations in intrinsic colour are showcased in Fig.~\ref{fig:W22Eps}.
-The posterior means of the population hyperparameters learned in W22 model training (in addition to the FPCs and residual covariance matrix) are: the global dust law shape, $R_V = 2.659$, the dust extinction hyperparameter, $\tau_A = 0.252$, and the total achromatic intrinsic scatter, $\sigma_0=0.094$~mag.
+The effect of the first functional principal component (FPC) is showcased in the left panels of Fig.~\ref{fig:W22FPCs}, and the population variations in intrinsic color are showcased in the right panels of Fig.~\ref{fig:W22FPCs}.
+The posterior means of the population hyperparameters learned in W22 model training (in addition to the FPCs and residual covariance matrix) are: the global dust law shape, $R_V = 2.659$, the dust extinction hyperparameter, $\tau_A = 0.252$~mag, and the total intrinsic scatter, $\sigma_0=0.094$~mag.